monster-js/monster-js/docs/store/subscriptions.md

 ```
 * **store.select(this, counterSelector)**: This retrieves the value of the `counter` state using the `counterSelector`.
 * **.subscribe(callback)**: The `subscribe` method listens for changes in the value derived by the `counterSelector`.
 Every time the value changes, the callback function is invoked.
 In this example, it logs `'counter count changed'` to the console.
-* **Automatic Unsubscription**: Like state subscriptions, when the component is removed or disconnected, the subscription will automatically be cleaned up.
+* **Automatic Unsubscribe**: Like state subscriptions, when the component is removed or disconnected, the subscription will automatically be cleaned up.

 ## 4. Benefits of Subscriptions